 Photo: Screenshot from China Media Group

-The world's largest-diameter high-speed railway shield tunneling machine independently developed by China, "Linghang," for the Chongming-Taizhou tunnel under Yangtze River, marked the 10,000-meter tunneling milestone on Tuesday, with only 1,000 meters remaining to the southern bank of the Yangtze River.
+The world's largest-diameter high-speed railway shield tunneling machine independently developed in China, known as Linghang, for the Chongming-Taizhou tunnel under the Yangtze River, reached the 10,000-meter tunneling milestone on Tuesday, with only 1,000 meters remaining to the southern bank of the Yangtze River, according to China Media Group (CMG).

-According to the Science and Technology Daily, the tunneling machine is equipped with the world's most advanced "brain" system, which has achieved breakthroughs in core technologies such as adaptive pressure control within the shield chamber, cloud-based predictive data self-decision-making and autonomous cruising of tunneling posture.
-Compared to manual operation, the parameters for tunneling, slurry circulation, and posture are more stable.
+The tunneling machine is equipped with the world's most advanced "brain" system, which has achieved breakthroughs in core technologies such as adaptive pressure control within the shield chamber, independent decision-making of cloud-based predictive data, and autonomous cruising of tunneling posture.
+Compared with manual operation, the parameters for tunneling, slurry circulation, and posture are more stable, according to the Science and Technology Daily.

-It has enabled the routine application of fully algorithmic, unmanned intelligent tunneling across the entire system, setting a world record for monthly advance of 718 meters in a 15-meter-class high-speed railway tunnel.
+It has enabled the routine application of fully algorithmic, unmanned intelligent tunneling across the entire system, setting a world record for a monthly advance of 718 meters in a 15-meter-class high-speed railway tunnel, according to the report.

 Shield tunneling machines, formally known as tunnel boring machines (TBMs), are hailed as the "king of construction machinery" due to their immense scale and complexity.
-Once limited to horizontal excavation, today's Chinese-developed TBMs can operate in multiple situations - including vertical, inclined, and curved trajectories - earning the nickname "transformers" for the adaptability and precision, according to the People's Daily.
+Once limited to horizontal excavation, today's Chinese-developed TBMs can operate in multiple situations including vertical, inclined, and curved trajectories, earning the nickname "transformers" for their adaptability and precision, according to the People's Daily.

 Global Times